 No bleach or harsh chemicals required.

-Coffee makers are literal hotbeds of bacteria and yeast, which means that it's important to be diligent about cleaning them.
-Luckily, it’s an easy process to clean your drip machine and you don’t need anything other than water and vinegar.
+Coffee makers are great tools to help you brew coffee at home.
+However, they are also are literal hotbeds of bacteria and yeast, which means that it's important to be diligent about cleaning them.
+Luckily, it’s an easy process to clean your drip machine and you don’t need anything other than water and vinegar (apple cider vinegar or distilled white vinegar).
 And here's how it's done:

-- Pour equal parts white vinegar and water into your coffee maker.
-Tip: you can measure how much using your coffee carafe.
+Tip: you can measure how much you are using in your coffee carafe.

-- Start the brew cycle as you normally would.
+Start the brew cycle as you normally would when making coffee in a coffee maker.
 Let the water and vinegar solution go through the brew cycle and turn off your coffee maker once done.

-- Toss the solution (which will have snagged calcium deposits as well as bacteria and yeast).
+Toss the solution (which may have snagged calcium buildup, oily residue, as well as bacteria and yeast).

 And you're done!
-It’s not necessary to do this daily, once a month is perfectly ideal.
+It’s not necessary to do this, every time you brew fresh coffee grounds; once a month is perfectly ideal.

 When you’re looking for a new brew, Trade has it all.
 Take our coffee quiz or check out more coffee brewing tips to craft that perfect morning cup.